davxy/datawok-posts/posts/zk-proof.md

   ...
 ```

+As a shortcut, from now on we'll refer to *probabilistic interactive proof*
+systems just as *interactive proof* (`IP`) systems.

 Key characteristics of an `IP` system `(P,V)` for a language `L`:
-- **completeness**: if `x ∈ L` then `V(x,π) = 1` with probability at least `1-ε`;
+- **Completeness**: If `x ∈ L`, then `V(x,π) = 1` with probability at least `1-ε`.
-- **soundness**: if `x ∉ L` then `V(x,π) = 1` with probability at most `ε`;
+- **Soundness**: If `x ∉ L` then `V(x,π) = 1` with probability at most `ε`.
-- **efficiency**: the total computation time of `V(x,π)` and total communication
+- **Efficiency**: Both the total computation time of `V(x,π)` and the overall
-  in `(P,V)` is polynomial with respect to length of `x`.
+  communication in `(P,V)` is polynomial with respect to length of `x`.

-The value of `ε` represents a bound to the *Validator* error probability.
+The parameter `ε` represents a cap on the *verifier*'s error probability.

-If for a single protocol execution `ε < 1` then we can always derive another
+If for a single protocol execution `ε < 1`, then we can always derive another
-protocol which executes the original protocol `k` times in a row effectively
+protocol which executes the original one `k` times consecutively, thus
 exponentially reducing the error probability to an arbitrary value `εᵏ`.

-For example, if `ε = 1/10` then by executing the protocol `5` times we reduce
+For instance, if `ε = 1/10`, executing the protocol `5` times would reduce the
-*the error probability to `ε⁵ = 1/100000`.
-Victor then accepts with probability
+error probability to `ε⁵ = 1/100000`, allowing Victor to accept with a probability
-`0.99999`.
+of `0.99999`.

-Writing a proof that can be checked without interaction, when possible, is for
+Constructing a static proof for some problems can be significantly more
-some problems a much harder task.
-Mostly because in some sense the *prover* has
-to answer in advance to all the possible questions from Victor.
+challenging.
+This is partly because the *prover* has to answer in advance to all
+the possible questions from Victor and encapsulate all the potential Peggy's
+responses in one single message.
+This is not always possible given the
+polynomial nature of the verifier.

-As we'll see later, there is an entire class of problems which cannot be proven
+As we'll see later, there is an entire class of problems which cannot be
-via static proofs.
+practically proven via static proofs.

 #### Proving Completeness

-Completeness is quite easy to prove as if Peggy knows the solution to a problem,
+Completeness is quite easy to prove.

+If Peggy knows the solution to a problem, she will eventually convince Victor
-she will eventually convince Victor as its responses during the repeated protocol
+as its responses during the repeated protocol executions will be always correct
-executions will be always correct regardless of the number of repetitions.
+regardless of the number of repetitions and the value of `ε`.

 #### Proving Soundness

-Soundness is a bit more difficult to prove.
+Soundness is a bit more challenging to prove.

-Protocol soundness is based on the existence of what is known as an
+A proper proof of protocol soundness generally requires an **extractor**, a
-**extractor**; a tool which allows Victor to extract key information used by
+hypothetical tool tailored for the specific protocol which allows Victor to
-Peggy to construct the proof.
+extract key information used by Peggy to construct the proof.

-If Victor is capable of rewind Peggy's execution (without her to notice) she
+Imagine Victor being capable of 'rewind' Peggy's execution without her
-will eventually re-execute the protocol exactly in the same way he already did
+knowledge.
+In such a case, Peggy would re-execute the protocol exactly as
-(also the randomness read will be the same).
-From the Peggy's perspective the
+before, even using the same random values as in the previous execution.
-executions are statistically identical.
+From Peggy's perspective, these executions would appear statistically
+indistinguishable.

-If under these conditions a cheating Victor is able to recover some information
+If under these conditions Victor is able to recover some information which
-which allows him to construct a valid proof then the protocol is sound.
+allows him to construct a valid proof then the protocol is sound.

-The intuition here is that it is statistically impossible for the *prover*,
+The intuition here is that it is statistically impossible for a dishonest Peggy
-to disclose crucial information without actually knowing it.
-Should be very
+to disclose crucial information without actually possessing it.
+Should would
+require an extraordinary stroke of luck to fabricate this information out of
-lucky making it out of thin air.
+thin air.

-Note that the extractor is a tool which must not exist in any real execution
+It is important to note that the extractor is a theoretical construct, not meant
-environment for the protocol.
-For example, if the environment is the real world,
+to be present in any real-world execution of the protocol.
+For example, if the
-it could be something like a "time machine", if the environment is the digital
+environment is the *real world*, it could be something like a "time machine".
+In
-world this could be the capability to capture a snapshot of the *prover* program
+the *digital world*, it could be the capability to snapshot and restart a prover
-state at any point in time and restart it from that snapshot (like protocol
+state at any point.
-execution in a virtual machine).

 ### Interactive Turing Machines

-Let's invest some time in formalizing a bit further the definitions of *prover*
+Let's invest some time formalizing a bit further the execution environment for
-(`P`) and *verifier* (`V`) used in `IP` systems as *Interactive Turing Machines*
-(ITM).
+the interactive proofs, i.e. the interactive proof system.

-**Definition**.
-An ITM is a *Turing* machine with a read-only input tape, a
+> An **Interactive Turing Machine** (`ITM`) is a *Turing* machine with a
-read-write work tape, a read-only random tape, a read-only communication tape
+read-only input tape, a read-write work tape, a read-only random tape, a
-and a write-only communication tape.
+read-only communication tape and a write-only communication tape.

-In an interactive protocol between `P` and `V` the two machines share the same
+In an `IP` system, both the *prover* (`P`) and the *verifier* (`V`) are defined
-input tape, which generally contains the encoded assertion to be proven.
+as `ITM` who share the same input tape, which generally contains the encoded
+assertion to be proven.

 The read-only communication tape of one machine is defined to be the write-only
 communication tape of the other machine.
 This type of tape is used to exchange